alks801/telegram-insta-engagement-bot/README.md

 Bot will run 3 times in a day.

-There is screens with work(On screens I didn't wait 90, 20 and 60 minutes :D) :
+There are screens with work(On screens I didn't wait 90, 20 and 60 minutes :D) :

 ![fisrt](https://image.ibb.co/mfb4i6/11111.png)
 ![second](https://image.ibb.co/nNQYAm/44444.png)